Location and Getting There

 Our office is fully staffed by volunteers, so we do not operate a 24 hour check-in service.
 Our office hours are 8.30am-11.30am, then 1.30pm - 4.30pm.
 Please try to arrive at Root Institute at a suitable time to check in during office hours.

 If it is not possible for you to arrive during office hours, please contact us by email or by telephoning (during office hours) prior to your arrival so that we can make alternative arrangements for you.
-Gate guards will not permit entrance to guests arriving after-hours unless a prior arrangement has been made.
+Gate guards will have the names of expected guests who are arriving after-hours.